T20 Blast: Twenty20 Cup

 The first official Twenty20 Cup matches were played on 13 June 2003.
 The first season of Twenty20 in England was a success, with the Surrey Lions defeating the Warwickshire Bears by nine wickets in the final to win the first Twenty20 Cup Final.
 On 15 July 2004 Middlesex versus Surrey (the first Twenty20 Cup game to be held at Lord's) attracted a crowd of 26,500, the largest attendance for any county cricket game other than a one-day final since 1953.
 The tournament saw six different winners in its seven years.

 By the end of 2009, the ECB had decided to implement a larger competition for the T20 format of the game.
 The Twenty20 English Premier League was a proposed cricket league to be run by the ECB consisting of 18 county teams and two overseas teams divided into two divisions with promotion and relegation.
 The proposal was influenced by the success of the Indian Premier League and by Allen Stanford who had organised the Stanford Super Series in the Caribbean.
 After the collapse of Stanford's series, the proposals were scrapped.
 Instead of a modified 40 over league, the Clydesdale Bank 40 was implemented.

 Friends Provident/FriendsLife T20

 The Friends Provident T20 (renamed the FriendsLife T20 after just one season) was introduced in 2010.
 The competition initially divided the eighteen counties into North and South groups, before reverting to the previous model of three divisions of six teams.
-This period of Twenty20 cricket in England and Wales saw Leicestershire and Hampshire becoming the most successful sides, and in 2013 Northants won their first trophy for two decades.
+This period of Twenty20 cricket in England and Wales saw Leicestershire and Hampshire becoming the most successful teams, and in 2013 Northants won their first trophy for two decades.